XuesongGeng/IETF-TEAS-WG-5G-E2E-Network-Slicing/draft-ietf-teas-5g-network-slice-application-01.md

 IETF network slice attributes.
 It also contains mapping informatin for IETF Network Slice Interworking Identifier.

-7. IETF NSC realizes the IETF network slice which satisfies the requirements of the IETF network slice service requested between the specified endpoints (RAN/ CN edge nodes).
-It may assign IETF slice ID and send it to 3GPP NSMF.
+7. IETF NSC realizes the IETF Network Slice which satisfies the requirements of the IETF Network Slice Service requested between the specified endpoints (RAN/CN edge nodes).
+It may assign an IETF slice ID and send it to 3GPP NSMF.

-8. 3GPP NSMF maintains the mapping relationship between S-NSSAI and IETF network slice service ID;
+8. The 3GPP NSMF maintains the mapping relationship between S-NSSAI and IETF Network Slice Service ID;

-9. When the 3GPP User Equipment (UE) appears, as part of 5G signalling, it may request to be connected to specific e2e network slice identified by S-NASSI.
+9. When the 3GPP User Equipment (UE) appears, as part of 5G signalling, it may request to be connected to a specific 3GPP Network Slice identified by S-NASSI.
 Then a GTP tunnel (which is UDP/IP- based) will be created.

 10. UE starts sending traffic to AN and the edge of AN encapsulates